🔼 Spirituality and Divination: An Inner Journey

 • Magic and rituals

-These disciplines allow us to better understand the mysteries of the universe and to awaken our hidden potential .
+These disciplines allow for a better understanding of the mysteries of the universe and to awaken our hidden potentials.

-Spagyrics is a branch of spiritual and medicinal alchemy, based on five pillars: alchemy, philosophy, astronomy, astrology and virtue .
+Spagyria is a branch of spiritual and medicinal alchemy, founded on five pillars: alchemy, philosophy, astronomy, astrology, and virtue.

-It is based on three universal principles— mercury, sulfur, and salt —present in both matter and human beings.
-Their balance acts on the physical and energetic body, promoting well-being and harmony.
+It is based on three universal principles — mercury, sulfur, and salt — present both in matter and in the human being.
+Their balance affects the physical and energetic body, promoting well-being and harmony.

 • Spirituality : personal quest for meaning and connection with a higher power.